 But for the six other Jewish Christians Peter had brought with him, this event held certain significance.
 There could be no question these Gentiles had been baptized with the Holy Spirit.
 It was the same prophetic miracle that had happened on the day of Pentecost.

-God was expanding His church quickly and desired to show immediately that conversion had taken place from mortality to immortality.
+God was expanding God’s church quickly and desired to show immediately that conversion had taken place from mortality to immortality.
 Sometimes a person comes gradually to understand the radical, irrevocable change that has occurred inside them.
-Jesus had prophesied over His followers, “You will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
+But, Jesus had prophesied over His followers, “You will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
 And so, there were four specific times in the story of Acts when God wanted there to be immediate recognition of regeneration:

 1) Acts 2, Pentecost – Authenticate Jesus’ promise He would come back in the Spirit to indwell His believers.